Vivian Qu

 Vivian Qu (文晏; Wen Yan) is a Chinese film director, screenwriter and producer who directed the award-winning 2013 film Trap Street.
 She also produced Night Train, released in 2007, Knitting, in 2008 and Black Coal, Thin Ice in 2014, which won that year's Golden Bear Award at the Berlin International Film Festival.

-In 2017, her second directing feature Angels Wear White was entered into the main competition section of the 74th Venice International Film Festival and later won her a Golden Horse Award for Best Director in Taiwan.
+In 2017, her second directing feature Angels Wear White was entered into the main competition section of the 74th Venice International Film Festival, and won the best film of Chinese films from first and second-time directors in the Pingyao International Film Festival.
+It later won her the Golden Horse Award for Best Director in Taiwan.

 Early life and education

 Qu was born and brought up in Beijing, China.
+She used to study art design.
 She went to the United States in the 1990s and studied art history and fine arts in New York City.
 She says that the subject of cinema combined all her interests, in "writing, photography, music... together in one art form".